arshx86/LogCord/README.md

 ### logcord
 See devices logged into your discord account.

+# Archived
+This repo is archived.
+That was a my project based on discord websockets and sessions, events.
+Discord now bringed **devices** features officialy, so this repo is unnecessary at this time.
+Will be in here for **researchs**!

 ## Why
 This tool will give a very simple answer to people who think they have been **hacked**.